 - More difficult to maintain

-- Class As can’t fit in some campgrounds due to the length
+- Class As can’t fit in some campgrounds

-Pros and Cons of Class C Motorhomes
+Pros of Class C RVs

 - Easier to drive